Budgeting for a Vape Detector in Your District

 For budgeting, it assists to break things down into a couple of clear categories.

-Key cost categories to prepare for
+Key cost classifications to prepare for

 Choosing financing sources that fit the reality of your district

-One building pilot or district-wide launch?
+One structure pilot or district-wide launch?

 Aligning vape detection with policy and discipline